-Japanese pay a great deal of attention on ingredients and presentation.
+Japanese pay a great deal of attention to ingredients and presentation.
 Have just one meal anywhere in Tokyo and then you will see why they all go gaga about Japanese food.

 People of Japan

 These folks are extremely humble, positive, down to earth and very hard working.
-They live for society rather than living for themselves and that is the major reason behind the rapid growth of Japan.
+They live for the society rather than living for themselves and that is the major reason behind the rapid growth of Japan.

 Outdoors in Japan